Back To Basics – Prepare, Store & Cook

 Grapes: At Terra Firma we don’t wash our grapes, so you will probably want to at home.
 We sometimes use natural and certified organic sulfur dust to control mildew on our grapes, which is an allergen for some people.
 We will advise you in the newsletter any time that the grapes may have sulfur residue on them.
 More frequently, you will notice white spotting on the black grapes, which is a residue of the garlic oil that is our preferred fungicide.

 Green Onions: To remove the skins from GREEN ONIONS: Just before using, cut the each onion at the base.
 The dried skin will pull off quickly and easily with the roots this way.
-You can use the greens and white parts.
+You can use the green and white parts.

 Kale: KALE should be stored in a plastic bag in the fridge.
 To prepare, saute with onions or garlic and a little water until tender; steam; or add to soup in the last ten minutes of cooking.
 It is loaded with iron and calcium.

-Kiwi : fruit are ripe when they give slightly to the touch.
+Kiwi : Fruit are ripe when they give slightly to the touch.
 To ripen firm kiwis, place in a paper bag at room temperature —preferably with an apple — until it ripens in 2-3 days.
 Keep ripe kiwi in the fridge until you eat them.
 To eat, peel the skin and cut into slices, or squeeze until the skin bursts and eat from the inside out.
-Kiwis can be used in salsa or as a substitute for some tomatoes in some dishes.
+Kiwis can be used in salsa or as a substitute for tomatoes in some dishes.

 Mandarin Oranges keep better at room temperature, unless your house is heated above 75 degrees.
 They will keep at least a week.
 Add to stir fry, soup or stew for a surprising tanginess.